Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 • Electives

-Students can chose electives across the Humanities and Social Sciences, provided they meet the entry requirements.
+Students can choose electives across the Humanities and Social Sciences, provided they meet the entry requirements.
 We offer two electives ourselves: Sex/Race/Trans allows students to gain knowledge of queer, trans, and critical race scholarship.
-Narrative and Globalization focuses on various theories of (anti-)globalization, concepts related to (anti-)globalization and ways of analyzing how (anti-)globalization is narrated and visualized in different cultural imaginations (literature, film, television, new media) and discourses (political, economical, commercial, cultural, historical).
+Narrative and Globalization focuses on various theories of (anti-)globalisation, concepts related to (anti-)globalization and ways of analyzing how (anti-)globalization is narrated and visualized in different cultural imaginations (literature, film, television, new media) and discourses (political, economical, commercial, cultural, historical).
 In addition, students in Comparative Cultural Analysis may benefit from electives offered by the programme’s Cultural Analysis, Comparative Literature and Literary Studies.

 • Internship

 Students can use (part of) their elective space for an internship.
 Typically, students in Comparative Cultural Analysis take internships in the cultural sector in Amsterdam and The Netherlands: from museums to galleries, from festivals to magazines, but also work for non-profit organizations dealing with environmental or socio-cultural issues, or for (digital) media organisations.
-Read more about student internships
+Read more about student internships.

 • Thesis